-Limitations: We focused only on two outcomes to serve as initial work in this space; however, all the methods considered could be used to predict the joint risk of more than two time-to-event outcomes.
+Limitations: We focused only on two outcomes to serve as initial work in this space; however, all the methods considered could be used to predict the risk of more than two time-to-event outcomes.
 Further research will be needed to explore their behaviour as the number of outcomes increases.
 We also assumed a common censoring mechanism for both outcomes, although all the methods compared in this study can be applied when the two outcomes have different censoring mechanisms, and we can hypothesise no reason why this would affect performance.
 Despite this, it may be worthwhile exploring this in future work.
 As is the case for all simulations, it is possible that the data on which our simulation was based is not representative of real clinical data on which the methods would be used in practice.
 We tried to alleviate this by considering a range of DGMs, 6 in total, and made each modelling approaches ability to perform across this range of DGMs a key aspect of the simulation and how we interpreted the results.
 We also considered a range of scenarios, of which the primary one (scenario LL), was matched to our clinical example.
 Furthermore, we compared the performance of each method in a real clinical example, and we were able to confirm the fallibility of the product method in this setting.
 The strong calibration of both the dual-outcome method and msm method in the clinical example further validates the findings from the simulation.
+Finally, one of the main findings was the relative impact of overfitting on the dual-outcome approach compared to the others at small sample sizes.
+However, we did not implement any shrinkage or penalisation techniques, which may alleviate this issue to some extent.
+Given that software is widely available to apply these techniques on standard survival models, but less common place for msm’s, copulas and frailty models, this is another potential advantage of the dual-outcome approach.
+Further research is needed to understand the performance of all these methods when penalisation and shrinkage is applied.

-Conclusions: This is the first study to compare multivariate modelling techniques for the prediction of the joint risk of two time-to-event outcomes in the presence of residual confounding.
-In the clinical example, the product method resulted in a miscalibrated estimate of the joint risk of CVD and T2D despite adjusting for 8 major risk factors.
-In the simulation, all models resulted in similar levels of discrimination.
-We found that that the dual-outcome and msm models had the best calibration at larger sample sizes and were the most robust to model misspecification.
-The computational time of dual-outcome was considerably smaller than all the other methods making it feasible at large sample sizes.
-At small sample sizes the dual-outcome and msm models suffered a drop in performance driven by overfitting.
-This could be solved by reducing the number of predictor variables (at a cost to the discrimination).
-Alternatively, it may be appropriate to consider the Copula or frailty models if risk of model misspecification is low.
-These models must be considered if interest is in modelling the level of dependence between the two outcomes as the dual-outcome approach gives no information beyond an estimate of the joint risk.
+Conclusions: This is the first study to compare modelling techniques for the prediction of the risk of two survival outcomes both occurring in the presence of residual confounding.
+In the clinical example, the product method resulted in a miscalibrated estimate of the risk of CVD and T2D, indicating the conditional independence assumption was violated despite conditioning on 8 major risk factors.
+This motivates the need for techniques which appropriately model the residual dependence.
+In the simulation, all models resulted in similar levels of discrimination, however variable performance was found with respect to discrimination.
+The dual-outcome and msm methods were the most robust to model misspecification.
+Although these methods were also the most prone to overfitting (this was observed at minimum sample sizes according to existing criteria), this is an issue that can be solved by reducing the number of predictor variables or recruiting more individuals.
+On the contrary, the poor calibration of the other methods induced by model misspecification cannot be dealt with.
+When sample sizes are very large (such as in the clinical example), we recommend the dual-outcome approach alone, due to its comparative performance to the other methods alongside a substantially lower computational time.

 References

 1. Steyerberg EW.
 Clinical Prediction Models: A Practical Approach to Development, Validation, and Updating.
 2nd ed.
 Springer, https://link.springer.com/book/10.1007/978-3-030-16399-0 (2019).